In accordance with our default prevention management plan, SFCC has implemented the following requirements for student loan borrowers.

-- Students must be registered in courses from their current declared degree program to be eligible for student loans.
-HPER courses will not count towards student eligibility.
+- Students must be registered in college-level coursework from their current primary declared degree program to be eligible for student loans.
+PHED and developmental coursework will not count towards student loan eligibility.

 - Fall-only loans will be granted to students graduating at the end of the fall semester and spring-only student loans will be granted to students graduating at the end of spring, or students that are not attending summer classes.

 As a result of the Health Care and Education Reconciliation Act, beginning July 1, 2010, federal student loans will no longer be made by private lenders under the Federal Family Education Loan (FFEL) Program.
 Instead, all new federal student loans will come directly from the U.S. Department of Education under the William D. Ford Direct Loan Program.

 This change does not impact the process of applying for federal grants, loans and work-study or the amount of federal aid that students are eligible to receive.
 Students interested in receiving federal student aid should continue to complete a Free Application for Federal Student Aid (FAFSA) for each school year that they wish to be considered for aid.

 In accordance with U.S. Department of Education regulations (HEOA 489 amended HEA Sec.485B), Santa Fe Community College and the Office of Financial Aid Services acknowledges to students and parents that when the student enters into an agreement regarding a Title IV(HEA) loan, i.e.: Direct Stafford Loan and Direct Parent PLUS Loan, that the loan will be submitted to NSLDS (National Student Loan Data System) and accessible by authorized agencies, lenders, and institutions.